itsbumblebeecode/secure-file-sharing/README.md

 # Secure File Sharing
-## Private File Sharing for Everyone
+Private File Sharing for Everyone

+## About
 Secure File Sharing (SFS) is a open source and secure file sharing solution.